How to Create a Smart Innovation Roadmap [+ Tools & Examples]

 Loom

 Loom, a widely used video messaging platform, keeps their public roadmap simple and focused with three clear statuses: Under Consideration, Coming Soon, and Launched.
-This streamlined approach helps set expectations while still giving users visibility into what’s being explored and what’s on the way.
-It’s a smart example of managing innovation with clarity, keeping the roadmap lean, transparent, and aligned with actual delivery to maintain trust and momentum with their user base.
+This streamlined approach helps set expectations while still giving users visibility into what's being explored and what's on the way.
+What makes it work is the restraint.
+Loom resists the urge to over-categorize.
+For fast-moving teams, fewer statuses means less maintenance overhead and cleaner communication with users.

 Linkish

 Linkish, a versatile bookmark manager used by individuals and teams alike, keeps its public roadmap intentionally simple to serve a wide audience.
 Using Frill, they organize ideas into statuses.
-This minimalist structure helps users quickly understand where features stand, without overwhelming them with too much detail, a smart move when managing innovation for a broad user base.
+This minimalist structure helps users quickly understand where features stand, without overwhelming them with too much detail.
+It's a smart reminder that your roadmap should match your audience's expectations.
+A broad user base doesn't need granular detail, they need clarity and confidence that feedback is being heard.

 Define the scope and purpose of your innovation roadmap